SpongeBob SquarePants: Spin-off films

 Saving Bikini Bottom: The Sandy Cheeks Movie is an animated adventure comedy film released on Netflix on August 2, 2024.
 It is the first character-focused spin-off film, as well as the franchise's fourth film overall.
 It centers around Sandy and SpongeBob going on a mission to save Bikini Bottom, while a subplot centers on the latter's family's exploits in the Circus.
 Prior to its release, the entire film was leaked on January 21, 2024, as a video upload on X (the website formerly known as Twitter).
 The film received mixed reviews from critics.

 Plankton: The Movie is an animated musical comedy film which was released on Netflix on March 7, 2025.
 It is the second character-focused spin-off film, and the fifth film in the franchise overall.
 As with the Sandy Cheeks Movie, the entire film was leaked onto X (Twitter) in August 2024.

-Television films

-Three television films were released: SpongeBob's Atlantis SquarePantis (2007), SpongeBob's Truth or Square (2009), and SpongeBob's Big Birthday Blowout (2019).
+Three television films were also released: SpongeBob's Atlantis SquarePantis (2007), SpongeBob's Truth or Square (2009), and SpongeBob's Big Birthday Blowout (2019).